(SOUNDBITE OF MUSIC)

-GREENE: The rockers accuse Kelly Van Halen of exploiting her famous last name to promote her own interior design business and kids clothing line.
-The Kelly Van Halen Company sells a whole range of products that include ponchos and swimsuits, according to the Hollywood Reporter.
+GREENE: The rockers accuse Kelly Van Halen of exploiting her famous last name to promote her own interior design business and kids' clothing line.
+The Kelly Van Halen Co. sells a whole range of products that include ponchos and swimsuits, according to the Hollywood Reporter.

 GREENE: This whole legal debate just makes me want to jump.